 I regularly review articles for journals including the American Journal of Hypertension, Journal of Human Hypertension and Scientific Reports.
 I serve in the Editorial Board of the American Journal of Hypertension and Hypertension Research.
 I have reviewed abstracts submitted for the national and international Hypertension meetings.
 I have chaired meeting, judged abstracts, and organised Symposiums and/or Women in Hypertension sessions.

-I am a Board member of the Hypertension Australia, a ordinary member of Franklin Women (a women’s organisation working in health and medical research), the Heart Foundation NSW Cardiovascular Research Network, and the International Society of Hypertension (international peak body supporting research into high blood pressure related diseases).
+I am the lead of Women in Hypertension committee of the Hypertension Australia, a ordinary member of Franklin Women (a women’s organisation working in health and medical research), the Heart Foundation NSW Cardiovascular Research Network, and the International Society of Hypertension (international peak body supporting research into high blood pressure related diseases).
+I also am the Chair of Pulse of Asia Early Career Research Network.

-I am a UNSW Ally and Chair of Diversity Committee at Victor Chang Cardiac Research Institute.
+I am a UNSW Ally and past Chair of Diversity Committee at Victor Chang Cardiac Research Institute.

 My Research Supervision